|How compiled||Based on third party data|

 The statistics are based on the exact spelling of the name given on the birth certificate; grouping names with similar pronunciation would change the rankings – exact names are given so users can group if they wish.

-Baby names presents data on the first names of live-born babies.
+Our baby names release presents data on the first names of live-born babies.
 The statistics are published annually and represent births occurring in England and Wales.
 Figures are derived from names recorded when a birth is registered in England and Wales.
 The release provides counts and ranks for:

 names in England and Wales